mpenning/ciscoconfparse/README.rst

 Docs
 ====

-The latest copy of the docs are `archived on the web <http://www.pennington.net/py/ciscoconfparse/>`_
+- The latest copy of the docs are `archived on the web <http://www.pennington.net/py/ciscoconfparse/>`_
+- There is also a `CiscoConfParse Tutorial <http://pennington.net/tutorial/ciscoconfparse/ccp_tutorial.html>`_

 .. _Pre-Requisites: